NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Greater Physical Evolution.md

 **Prerequisites** Arcane Evolution or Primal Evolution
 * * *
-You hold a deep understanding of the innate fundamental structures of the physical world, and you can enforce your will upon that structure as far as your own blood is concerned.

-Once per day, you can use a sorcerer spell slot to cast any common polymorph battle form spell of the spell slot's level as if it were a signature spell in your repertoire.
+You change form readily.
+Once per day, you can use a sorcerer spell slot to cast any common polymorph battle form spell of the spell slot's rank as if it were a signature spell in your repertoire.
+You can use the extra spell slot from either [[Feats/Arcane Evolution|Arcane Evolution]] or [[Feats/Primal Evolution|Primal Evolution]] instead of a sorcerer spell slot.

-If you have [[Feats/Arcane Evolution|Arcane Evolution]], you can also choose from any battle form spell in your spellbook.

-If you have [[Feats/Primal Evolution|Primal Evolution]], you can Cast a Spell listed in that feat using the extra spell slot the feat grants (instead of a sorcerer spell slot).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*